montaque22/Double-Linked-List/README.md

 Inserts data at the end of the list

 **Kind**: instance method of <code>[DoubleLinkedList](#DoubleLinkedList)</code>
-**Summary**: Speed indicated that this method was extremely slow in comparison to the native array With 100000 small objects the native array was 12x&#x27;s faster With 1000000 small object the native array was 6x&#x27;s faster

 | Param | Type | Description |
 | --- | --- | --- |